robotpy/pynetworktables2js/docs/api_js.rst

     Sets a function to be called when the robot connects/disconnects to the pynetworktables2js server via NetworkTables.
 It will also be called when the websocket connects/disconnects.

+    When a listener function is called with a 'true' parameter, the NetworkTables.getRobotAddress() function will return a non-null value.

     :param f: a function that will be called with a single boolean parameter that indicates whether the robot is connected